sammashu/urlshortener-service/README.md

 # UrlShortener with redis
-Not the best solution when generate short url this create 2 entry in redis one for original url has a key and the other one for the short url has a key.
+Not the best solution when generate short url this create 2 entry in redis one for original url with a key and the other one for the short url with a key.

 ## Requirements
 * Java 8